 - Cross-platform: Resilio runs on Windows, Linux, macOS, Android, FreeBSD, and a variety of NAS partner systems.
 There’s no proprietary file system.
 Resilio integrates with each host operating system to capture file changes and metadata for each OS.

-Organizations use Resilio Connect to provide fast, reliable file sync and access for many use cases, such as VDI profile sync, disaster recovery, multi-site collaboration and remote work, edge synchronization, server synchronization, and more.
+Organizations use Resilio Platform to provide fast, reliable file sync and access for many use cases, such as VDI profile sync, disaster recovery, multi-site collaboration and remote work, edge synchronization, server synchronization, and more.
 To see how Resilio can enhance your hybrid cloud deployment, schedule a demo with our team.

 File Replication Architecture and Capabilities